Galapagos Wildlife & Photo Safari

-Next, Filters: you’ll need Circular Polarizers for your main lenses, and contrary to my general beliefs, a UV filter for protection (water, sand and the big bugger is sea mist).
-ND filters if you intend to try for some slow shutter work on the waves.
+Next, filters: you’ll need circular polarizers for your main lenses, and contrary to my general beliefs, a UV filter for protection (water, sand and the big bugger is sea mist).
+ND filters work best if you intend to try for some slow shutter work on the waves.

 What to wear

 Do not bring much cotton clothing to the Galapagos.
 Have quick-dry sport t-shirts and shorts, and maybe one pair of quick-dry longs … you’ll be glad you have them, the panga seats can be damp!
-Also, you can easily wash these items in your shower and hang them out to dry.
+Also, you can easily wash these items in your shower and hang them out to dry or utilize the hotel laundry service.
 Footwear?
-You do NOT need hiking boots!
-Recommended: 1 pair of Merrill/Keen water shoes with closed toe area and heel strap, and a pair of Teva or similar sandals.
-That’s really all you need, trust me.
+Recommended: 1 pair of Merrill/Keen water shoes with closed toe area and heel strap and/or light hiking shoes.
+I wore hiking shoes every day; I like the support.
+Definitely wear closed-toed shoes when we go tortoise watching in the forest.
+There are ants!
+Optional: a pair of Teva or similar sandals.
 Bring a light rain jacket in case of foul weather.